onkoe/barretts-club/content/posts/milkv-duo-expand-fs.md

 Of course, you can also just open it in Nautilius (or some other file manager)!

 {{ cache_image(alt="GNOME Files, also known as Nautilus, displaying mount information about slash dev slash s d g two.
-It says we have around 120 gigabytes free!", link="/images/milkv-duo-expand-fs/all-done.png", filetype="png") }}
+It says we have around 120 gigabytes free!", link="/images/milkv-duo-expand-fs/all-done.webp", filetype="webp") }}

 {% conclusion() %}